rehierl/html-outliner-spec/issue-associations-summary.md

 sectioning element with one of its inner sections.

-With that in mind, I understand the algorithm's statement "associate node X with section Y" to define and update the following two properties:
+With that in mind, I understand the algorithm's statement "associate node X with section Y" to define the following two properties:

 ```
 Section Node.parentSection